 Whenever a person’s license is suspended or revoked, that person must surrender his or her license to the appropriate licensing official.
 In addition, any and all firearms possessed by the person must be surrendered to an appropriate law enforcement agency.
 If these firearms are not surrendered, law enforcement must remove all such weapons and declare them a nuisance.20

-For more information on revocation procedures, see the Disarming Prohibited Persons section of our New York State Law Summary.
+For more information on revocation procedures, see the Firearm Relinquishment section of our New York State Law Summary.

 - N.Y.
 Penal Law §§ 265.00 et seq., 400.00, 400.01.

 - N.Y.
 Penal Law § 400.00(3).